 As a donor, the OSGF has been open to working with both well-established organizations and fledgling activist groups to advance change across its priority fields.

-From 1994 onwards, the Foundation has invested over $100 million in fostering open society in Georgia.
+From 1994 onwards, the Foundation has invested over $100 million in fostering an open society in Georgia.

 To achieve the change we seek, we conduct in-depth research and identify priority areas.
 Our research is largely geared towards identifying individuals and organizations best positioned to make a difference, and also the best tools to achieve change.
 Grant-making, advocacy, litigation, awareness campaigns, publications, and conferences are the tools we employ to achieve our ends.